aleksandramedina/Performing-Robots/Week 3/README.md

 I personally believe it comes from a place of not truly understanding it.
 We fear the unknown, the ambiguous and the unpredictable.
 I thought it was an interesting point that technology is an extension of us so we perceive it in a similar way we perceive ourselves and the world around us.

+- Uncanny valley curve
+- What different meaning do we get of the play knowing it's a robot performing?

+Watching a robot makes us more aware of what makes us human.
+There's a direct comparison right in front of our eyes.
+Interesting: people trusted more a robot therapist than a human therapist.